OBAS3KI/frontend-nanodegree-feedreader/README.md

-# Run application
+# Instructions To Run The Project
+1. Download the repo to your local storage
+2. Open project folder
+3. Open index.html in your browser preferably google Chrome

-Open the link in your browser [UdaciFeeds](http://obas3ki.github.io/) http://obas3ki.github.io/
+Or you can check the live version by opening this link in your browser [UdaciFeeds](http://obas3ki.github.io/)

 # Project Overview